 Miami Everglades RV Resort is just south of Miami and situated in a quiet rural area.
 It is close to Zoo Miami and the beach.
 It has 330 RV sites, a dog park and a large clubhouse.
 There is a pickleball court and a minigolf course.
 It is owned and operated by Thousand Trails and is a very clean facility.

 Miami is next to one of the most unique national parks in the US, Everglades National Park.
 It is home to the Everglades, a 1.5-million-acre wetlands area that covers a huge section of South Florida.
-You'll find coastal mangrove trees, pine trees and sawgrass marshes.
-There are panthers, alligators and manatees as well.
+You'll find coastal mangrove trees, pine trees, and sawgrass marshes.
+There are panthers, alligators, and manatees as well.
 Visitors can enter the park from three different entrance points, and there are plenty of drivable and walkable trails.
 You can also tour the marshes on an airboat.
+While you're exploring the sunshine state, check out these beautiful state parks!

 If you are taking an extended RV trip, sometimes it is necessary to park your rental RV for a short period during your travels.
 Fortunately, there are plenty of RV storage facilities in Miami that offer safe and secure storage for your vehicle.
 These facilities typically feature a fenced storage area with a keyed entry and often will have surveillance cameras on-site.